7 July 2005 London bombings: Tavistock Square bus

 The explosion at 9:47 a.m. in Tavistock Square ripped off the roof and destroyed the rear portion of the bus.
 The blast took place near BMA House, the headquarters of the British Medical Association, on Upper Woburn Place.
 A number of doctors and medical staff in or near that building were able to provide immediate emergency assistance.

 Witnesses reported seeing "papers and half a bus flying through the air".
 Two injured bus passengers said that they saw a man exploding in the bus.

 The location of the bomb inside the bus meant the front of the vehicle remained mostly intact.
 Most of the passengers at the front of the top deck survived, as did those near the front of the lower deck, including the driver, but those at the rear of the bus suffered more serious injuries, with several individuals being blown from the bus.
 The extent of the damage caused to the victims' bodies resulted in a lengthy delay in announcing the death toll from the bombing while the police determined how many bodies were present and whether the bomber was one of them.
 Several passers-by were also injured by the explosion and surrounding buildings were damaged by debris.

 The bombed bus was subsequently covered with tarpaulin and removed for forensic examination at a secure Ministry of Defence site.
 A replacement bus was named Spirit of London.

 Victims

 The 52 victims were of diverse backgrounds.
 All were UK residents, including exchange students.
 The majority lived in or near London.
 Their ages ranged from 20 to 60 years old, with an average age of 34.

-Thirty-two victims were British, while one victim each came from Afghanistan, France, Ghana, Grenada, India, Iran, Israel, Italy, Kenya, Mauritius, New Zealand, Nigeria, Romania, Sri Lanka and Turkey.
-Three victims were Polish nationals, while one victim was a Vietnamese born Australian and one held dual American-Vietnamese citizenship.
+Thirty-two victims were British born, while one victim each came from Afghanistan, France, Ghana, Grenada, India, Iran, Israel, Italy, Kenya, Mauritius, New Zealand, Nigeria, Romania, Sri Lanka and Turkey.
+Three victims were Polish nationals, while one victim was a Vietnamese-born Australian and one held dual American-Vietnamese citizenship.

-Seven of the victims were killed in the tunnel between Liverpool Street & Aldgate stations, six in the tunnel between Paddington & Edgware Road stations, 26 in the tunnel between King's Cross & Russel Square stations and a further 13 on the bus at Tavistock Square.
+Seven of the victims were killed in the tunnel between Liverpool Street and Aldgate stations, six in the tunnel between Paddington and Edgware Road stations, 26 in the tunnel between King's Cross and Russell Square stations and a further 13 on the bus at Tavistock Square.